N3X15/ONI-mods/README.md

  * git + [git lfs](https://git-lfs.github.com/)
  * [Visual Studio C++ 14 for Python](https://wiki.python.org/moin/WindowsCompilers#Microsoft_Visual_C.2B-.2B-_14.2_standalone:_Build_Tools_for_Visual_Studio_2019_.28x86.2C_x64.2C_ARM.2C_ARM64.29)
  * N3X15's `buildtools` library (`pip install git+https://gitlab.com/N3X15/python-build-tools.git`)
    * Yes, this library is a mess and pulls in tons of dependencies.
 I know.
+I use it for literally everything these days.
  * pyinstaller (`pip install pyinstaller`)

 After all that, just run MKBUILD.bat to invoke pyinstaller.
 BUILD.exe will be overwritten with the new one.